-Want to share your opinions and get paid for the privilege?
-Consider volunteering for a focus group.
+Want to share your opinions and get paid for it?
+Consider being part of a focus group.

-First, you register with a local market research company, says Amy Shields, director of research for the M arketing Research Association.
+Just register with a local market research company, says Amy Shields, director of research for the Marketing Research Association.

-Prior to participating, a scheduler will call and ask you a few screening questions, such as if you've used a particular product or service, how frequently, etc.
+A scheduler will call and ask you a few screening questions, such as whether you've used a particular product or service, how frequently, etc.

 As with mystery shopping, carefully vet companies before you apply.
 You want to work with legitimate market research firms that regularly conduct focus groups.
 If someone asks you for money or wants you to cash checks for them, that's a scam, says Shields.

 Focus group rules often stipulate that participants can be part of only a few groups annually, so this won't be a regular source of income, says Shields.
 But pay is often in the $75-to-$200 range, she says.

 If you've got professional training or specialized skill sets, you might be able to use all of that to make money on the side.

 For example, if you're in the marketing department of a large widget maker, you could help your kid's karate gym with its marketing needs during your off hours.